“Act East Policy” of India: Meaning and Objectives

 4. To curb the increasing impact of China in the ASEAN region.
 Two-way trade between India and ASEAN moved up to $71.6 billion in 2016-17 from $2 billion in the early ’90s.
 In contrast, two-way trade between China and ASEAN stood at $452.31 billion in 2016.

-5. Experts say that under the “Act East Policy” the government is relying on the 3 C's (Culture, Connectivity and Commerce) to develop better relations with ASEAN nations.
+5. Experts say that under the “Act East Policy” the government is relying on the 3 C's (Culture, Connectivity, and Commerce) to develop better relations with ASEAN nations.

-In order to ensure the success of the policy, NDA government is putting steady efforts to develop and strengthen connectivity of Northeast Indian states with the ASEAN region through people-to-people contacts, trade, culture and physical infrastructure (airport, road, power, telecommunication etc.).
+In order to ensure the success of the policy, the Modi government is putting steady efforts to develop and strengthen connectivity of Northeast Indian states with the ASEAN region through people-to-people contacts, trade, culture and physical infrastructure (airport, road, power, telecommunication etc.).
 Some of the major projects include Kaladan Multi-Modal Transit Transport Project, the India-Myanmar-Thailand Trilateral Highway Project, Border Haats and Rhi-Tiddim Road Project, etc.

 India Japan Relations: